uptane/uptane-standard/uptane-standard.md

 *Telematics Systems*: Electronic system that can remotely monitor a vehicle or its individual components.

-*Vehicle Version Manifest*: A compliation of manifests from all ECUs on a vehicle.
+*Vehicle Version Manifest*: A compilation of all ECU version manifests on a vehicle.
 It serves as a master list of all programs currretly running on alll ECUs in the vehcile.